jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 /* -------------------------------------------------------------------------- */
 #pagebreak(weak:true)

+// TODO proper intro for section
+// required own specific subsection

 // INFO

 // all refs
-// all figs - the image data was not copied
+// all figs - the image data was copied
 // all eqs

 == Discretization of Aerodynamic Loads <chap_4_0>